 Cultural Anthropology has also published articles on humanitarianism.
 See, for example, Didier Fassin’s “The Humanitarian Politics of Testimony: Subjectification through Trauma in the Israeli-Palestinian Conflict” (2008), Nancy Rose Hunt’s “An Acoustic Register, Tenacious Images, and Congolese Scenes of Rape and Repetition” (2008), and Ilana Feldman’s “Difficult Distinctions: Refugee Law, Humanitarian Practice, and Political Identification in Gaza” (2007).

-Q: Terror Economies derive part of their authority from the irrationality and impulsiveness of their administrations.
-Could the same thing be said for Compassion Economies?
-Do Compassion Economies thrive, in other words, upon irrational and impulsive generosity?
+Joshua Friesen: Terror economies derive part of their authority from the irrationality and impulsiveness of their administrations.
+Could the same thing be said for compassion economies?
+Do compassion economies thrive, in other words, upon irrational and impulsive generosity?

-Q: You write that the overarching insecurity inside the arenas that some NGOs work in cultivates accusations of witchcraft and bureaucraft (2012, 71).
+JF: You write that the overarching insecurity inside the arenas that some NGOs work in cultivates accusations of witchcraft and bureaucraft.
 Is it also possible for what you call “secular theodicies” to generate these accusations?
 Theistic theodicies were (and still are) criticized for providing schizophrenic justifications of scarcity and suffering in the face of supposedly benign Gods.
 Are the secular theodicies of human rights and etc. also vulnerable to such mixing of messages?

 Questions for Classroom Discussion

-3) If bureaucratic processes have something in common with magical processes, then how is – in the words of Herzfeld – nationalism to bureaucrats what religion is to sorcerers (1992, 62)?
+3) If bureaucratic processes have something in common with magical processes, then how might (in Michael Herzfeld’s words) nationalism be to bureaucrats what religion is to sorcerers?

-4) Can you think of any contemporary secular theodicies (systems of justification that attempt to explain the unequal distribution of goods and services) you have personally experienced?
+4) Can you think of any contemporary secular theodicies, or systems of justification that explain the unequal distribution of goods and services, that you have personally experienced?